Train smarter with these tips!

-Spring is finally here!
-If you are like me, you may be excited to get out and do some serious retriever training now that the snow is gone.
+After a long cold winter, you may be excited to get outside and do some serious retriever training .
 Your retriever is probably excited for that too!
+Here are some pro tips for avoiding injuries while training your gun dog.

 It’s important to start slow

-This is also the time of year when many injuries to your dog can occur.
 It’s likely, for many of you, that your retriever has been doing minimal work during the winter.
 Like many owners, winter makes us a little soft.
-This is why it is particularly important to start slow and build your dog’s strength and endurance over time.
+That is why it is super important that you start slow and build your dog’s strength and endurance over time.
+If you don’t, injury to your dog is a real possibility.

-I like to compare it to running a marathon.
+I compare it to running a marathon.
 If you want to run a marathon but you haven’t been running on a regular basis, you wouldn’t go out and run 20 miles on the first day.
-You would not be conditioned to the running and you would probably hurt yourself.
+That would likely result in an injury and lots of pain.
 Instead, you would start with a mile or two, and slowly build up to running the full amount over time.
+It is the same with your dog.

 Avoid the risk of injuring your retriever

 Dogs that have not been training regularly are more prone to injuries.
 If your retriever is not conditioned for training, he/she can easily sprain muscles and tear ligaments during those first few training sessions.
-Especially if you don’t have a plan or don’t give it a thought prior.
+Especially if you don’t have a plan.

-Prior to training your dog, let them out of the truck or kennel run and let them run around a bit and to warm up their muscles as well as to empty (going to the bathroom) Want to teach your dog to empty on command?
+Prior to training your dog, let them out of the truck or kennel run and let them run around a bit.
+This will warm up their muscles and allow them time to empty (go potty).
+Want to teach your dog to empty on command?

 Once the dog has relieved themselves and stretched out, bring them under control and start your training/conditioning session.